SHAHUL-HAMEED-S2001/C-Programs/Basic Programs/README.md

 14. find the Number of Integers Divisible by 5
 15. accept two integers and check if they are equal
 16. sum of Digits in C using While Loop
+17. Sum of Digits in C using Recursive Approach
-17. find the sum of digits of a number using a separate function
+18. find the sum of digits of a number using a separate function
+19. find sum of digits of a number taken as a string
+20.